LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

   * Corridor light will be the first one.
 I really miss that.
   * Hall light and some others which needed temporarily.

-*Garden lights are automated by Home Automation, Paradox Spectra and IR detectors.*
+*Garden lights are automated by Home Automation, Paradox Spectra and IR detectors.*</br>
 ![Garden Lights](Readme/GardenLights.png)
 #### Current integration (holy mess)
 I had the integration already but it is done in very difficult way.
 All sensors are connected physically to MCP23017 which is a 16bit parallel I/O expansion for I2C.
-Now I can get rid of hundreds of wires to replace them just with two wires needed for COM port.</br>
+Now I can get rid of hundreds of wires to replace them just with a two wires needed for COM port.</br>
 ![M_C_P23017](Readme/MCP23017.png)
 ![M C P23017 2](Readme/MCP23017_2.png)
 ## Paradox serial output messages explained